This help page describes how to implement eVars. For information on how eVars work as a dimension, see eVars in the Components user guide.

 The number of available eVars depends on your contract with Adobe.
 Up to 250 eVars are available if your contract with Adobe supports it.

-Before using eVars in your implementation, make sure you configure each eVar in report suite settings.
+Before using eVars in your implementation, make sure that you configure each eVar in report suite settings.
 See Conversion variables in the Admin guide.

 You can set eVars either while configuring the Analytics extension (global variables) or under rules.